 Red Pyramid in 'Silent Hill'

-It’s kind of sad to think that crazed creeper Red Pyramid from ‘Silent Hill’ won’t be showing up in ‘Silent Hill: Revelations.’
-It was one of the more visually intriguing monsters of the horror film genre and we have Roberto Campanella to thank for that.
+That crazed creeper Red Pyramid/Pyramid Head from ‘Silent Hill’ was one of the more visually intriguing monsters of the horror film genre, and we have Roberto Campanella to thank for that.
 Not only was he the man underneath that complex-looking Red Pyramid costume, but he also choreographed the movements of the nurses, the grey children and the rest of the monsters.
 As a professional dancer and choreographer, Campanella helped decide who should play the three main monsters, of which he ended up playing one.
 He also appeared as the distorted janitor in the film.